Vaibhav-Ankolekar/College-Notes-Vault/Environmental Management/UT 2 QB Answers.md

 2. ***ISO 14004: EMS - General Guidelines on Principles, Systems, and Support Techniques*** - This standard provides general guidelines on the principles, systems, and support techniques for environmental management systems.
 It provides guidance on how to implement and maintain an EMS based on the requirements of ISO 14001.

-3. ***ISO 14005: EMS - Guidelines for the phased implementation of an environmental management system, including the use of environmental performance evaluation*** - This standard provides guidelines for the phased implementation of an EMS, including the use of environmental performance evaluation.
+3. ***ISO 14005: EMS - Guidelines for the phased implementation of an EMS, including the use of environmental performance evaluation*** - This standard provides guidelines for the phased implementation of an EMS, including the use of environmental performance evaluation.
 It can be used to help organizations to implement an EMS in a structured and planned manner.

 4. ***ISO 14006: EMS - Guidelines for incorporating ecodesign*** - This standard provides guidelines for incorporating eco-design into an organization's environmental management system.
 It provides a framework for integrating environmental considerations into the design and development of products and services.